segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/quickstart.md

 [b.
 Add the Segment snippet to your app](#step-2b-add-the-segment-snippet)

-### Step 2a: Install Segment as a NPM package
+### Step 2a: Install Segment as a npm package

-To install Segment as an NPM package:
+To install Segment as a npm package:

 1. Install the analytics package.